jessicarubinwilliams/pig-dice-2/README.md

 Expect(player1.roll()).toEqual(5);
 Expect(player1.roll()).toEqual(6);

-Describe: Player.prototype.winnerCheck()
-Test: "It will assess whether a Player's gameScore property value is greater than or equal to 100" Expect(player1.winnerCheck()).toEqual(false);

 Describe: Player.prototype.tallyTurnScore(Player.prototype.roll())
 Test: "It will assess player's roll.
 If a one is rolled it will end player's turn.
 If a two through six is rolled it will add value of roll to turnScore property value"